-Site specific correlations are developed between pairs of instrument recorded water depth and observed stage (recorded by observers at the staff plates).
+Site specific correlations are developed between pairs of recorded water depths and observed stages (recorded by observers at the staff plates).
 15-minute water depths are then adjusted to water stage that correlates to staff plate readings prior to data correction in TTS adjuster (Lewis, 2009).
-An example correlation is shown for monitoring site 509 in Figure 2a.
+An example correlation plot is shown for monitoring site 523 in Figure 2a.

 Field turbidity is used to model continuous SSC at each monitoring site.
-Field turbidimeters are calibrated to 1,600 NTU (Table 3).
-Turbidity peaks are replaced with lab turbidity values when field turbidity exceeds 1,600 NTU.
+Field turbidimeters are calibrated between 1,600 and 2,000 NTUs (Table 3).
 Field and lab turbidity regressions are used to reconstruct turbidity peaks when stream turbidity exceeds the limit of field turbidimeters.
 An example field-lab turbidity relationship is shown in Figure 2b.
 Field turbidity is corrected and validated in TTS adjuster using QAQC codes that are listed in Table 5.

 Figure 2.
-Instrument stage ("E-stage") vs. observer stage ("Obs-stage") for the Mainstem Elk River (a).
-Field turbidity (NTU) vs. laboratory turbidity (NTU) for the Mainstem Elk River (b).
+Instrument stage ("E-stage") vs. observer stage ("Obs-stage") for the Mainstem Freshwater Creek (a).
+Field turbidity (NTU) vs. laboratory turbidity (NTU) for the Mainstem Freshwater Creek (b).